Get Job Alerts

 The Person

-Knowledge, Skills and Experience
+Knowledge, Skills and Experience (Essential)

 Attributes and Behaviour

 Works collaboratively with others, plays a positive role in teams and establishes and grows relationships across the organisation where different skills, expertise and opinions are valued.
-Shares relevant and useful information with others Respects the expertise and contribution of others even if own opinion is different Willing to help others and share workloads
+Sets own priorities in conjunction with team and area objectives Looks at ways of overcoming obstacles and keeps an open mind to alternative ways of doing things.
+Posiitve attitude to deliver high quality results to achieve objectives and targets in a timely manner

-Qualifications
+Qualifications (Essential)

-Higher National Certificate in Mechanical Engineering (or Equivalent Level 4 Qualification) or equivalent relevant technical experience
+Higher National Certificate in Mechanical Engineering (or Equivalent Level 4 Qualification) or equivalent relevant technical experience.

 Newcastle University is a global University where everyone is treated with dignity and respect.
 As a University of Sanctuary, we aim to provide a welcoming place of safety for all, offering opportunities to people fleeing violence and persecution.